jeffreyabecker/smee/README.md

 Many developers use an NPM package, Husky, to help aleviate these pain points.
 However Husky has its own issues

-* Older versions of husky depend on the NPM lifecycle events which is a real drag if you're no using node in your project
+* Older versions of husky depend on the NPM lifecycle events which is a real drag if you're not using node in your project
 * The most recent versions of husky have changed and no longer alleviate the pain points on windows

 ### Smee